 Many businesses increase their advertising spend to raise additional awareness, and keep their name out there.
 They reach out to new audiences — even generations — in the process.

 Take Coca-Cola as an example.
-They always run their famous Christmas campaigns, yet everyone old enough to watch TV already recognises the brand immediately.
+They always run their famous Christmas campaigns every year, despite the fact everyone already recognises the brand immediately.
 So why do they do it, and how is it effective?

 - Is it a gentle reminder to choose their soft drinks over Pepsi during the festive period?